nagyist/tao-user-guide/src/take-a-tour/build-your-test.md

 **Step 2:** Going back to TAO's Assessment Builder Bar, select Tests.
 In the Test Library, click on a desired class, or on the Test folder itself.

-This brings up in the blue Actions Bar, among other icons, an icon to create a new test.
+This brings up in the blue Actions Bar, among other icons, an icon to create a new Test.

 <div class="hidden-video">
 [![Tour Build Test Step 3](http://img.youtube.com/vi/ptcB7ik--BI/0.jpg)](http://www.youtube.com/watch?v=ptcB7ik--BI)